Trade preferences available to the African, Caribbean and Pacific States having concluded WTO-compatible agreements with

 As of 4 August 2014 Cameroon has started to provisionally apply the Economic Partnership Agreement between the EC and Central Africa.
 In the absence of a protocol on rules of origin in the Agreement, the applicable rules of origin regarding exportations from Cameroon to the EU are those contained in Annex II of the Market Access Regulation.
 The applicable rules of origin for EU exports to Cameroon are those contained in the Decree No 2016/367 of 3 August 2016: FR.

 As of 3 September 2016 Côte d'Ivoire started to provisionally apply the stepping stone Economic Partnership Agreement between Côte d'Ivoire, of the one part, and the European Union and its Member States, of the other part.
-In the absence of a protocol on rules of origin in the Agreement, the applicable rules of origin for exports from Côte d’Ivoire to the EU are those contained in Annex II of the Market Access Regulation.
+The Parties adopted on 2 December 2019 a common reciprocal Protocol governing the rules origin for exports between the Parties (Decision 2/2019 of the EPA Committee (OJ L 49, 21.2.2020, p.
+1).

 As of 15 December 2016 Ghana started to provisionally apply the stepping stone Economic Partnership Agreement between Ghana, of the one part, and the European Union and its Member States, of the other part.
 In the absence of a protocol on rules of origin in the Agreement, the applicable rules of origin for exports from Ghana to the EU are those contained in Annex II of the Market Access Regulation.
 Proofs of origin may be issued retrospectively for goods in transit or storage.

 Other interim EPAs have not been applied yet: